gylab-TAU/multiple_objects_fMRI_analysis/README.md

 # multiple_objects_fMRI_analysis

-This code was used to analyze the data for the paper:
+This code was used to analyze the data for the paper (please cite if using this code):
 Kliger, L., & Yovel, G. (2019).
 The functional organization of high-level visual cortex determines the representation of complex visual stimuli. (bioRxiv). https://doi.org/10.1101/2019.12.22.852293.

-Please cite if using this code.

 The code is divided to four parts:
 1.	fMRI analysis: including preprocessing and standard GLM analysis.